iandrosov/sf-agile-deploy-pkg/README.md

 2. Pull all metadata items defined in Change Set - package.xml from Source Org.
 3. Make a new git branch as story name W-000123
-4. Commit all metadata to GitHub
+4. Commit all metadata to GitHub story branch
-5. Initiate a deployment to traget org
+5. Initiate a deployment to target org QA/UAT
 6. Upload copy of package.xml to Story attachment
 7. Sent Chatter post to Story Assigned User
 8. Update Story Environment value with target org

+If any errors shown during deployemnt likely due to missing depndenecies, fix missing item in Chang Set and use Update button to apply chnages to existing git branch and redeploy to target.

+Alternative, in case update does not work can redo Initialize deployment, delete a story branch from GitHub and run Deployment to re initialize git branch again frresh from updated Change Set.